Skip to content

 POST /api/wallet/export

 Download an encrypted backup of the user's wallet.
-The backup is an AES-256-GCM ciphertext with the user's passphrase deriving the key via Argon2id.
+The backup is an AES-256-GCM ciphertext; the encryption key is derived from the user's passphrase via Argon2id.

 Request